-I recognize that i’m still a work in progress and will always be but the last 10 years has been a great learning curve filled with a plethora of valuable lessons that I’ve learned firsthand through my experiences.
+I recognized that I’m very much still a work in progress (and will always be), but the last 10 years has been a great learning curve filled with a plethora of valuable lessons.

 1. Stay true to yourself

 “Be who you are and say what you feel, because those who mind don’t matter, and those who matter don’t mind.” – Bernard M. Baruch

 I know, I know, I totally agree with you – the phrase “Be Yourself” is ridiculously cliché but then again, I believe that the reason why it’s such a well known phrase is because deep down, we know that it’s a pretty damn good advice.

 As human beings, most of us tend to seek for validation since it’s a much easier option for us to put on a “mask” on than being vulnerable and letting our true self be shown to the world.

 As a result, we pretend to like the things and/ or people that we don’t really like.
 As a society, we conform to the majority and alter ourselves to be like everyone else in order to fulfil our desire to belong but i’ve come to realize that nothing is as freeing as being able to be shamelessly and genuinely 100% you.

 Let’s face it not everyone is going to like you, after all, I’m willing to bet that you don’t like nor will you like every one of the 1.7 billion people living on this earth.

 It’s likely that we have and will continue to encounter numerous people that will disagree with or disapprove of our values, principles or even something as trivial as our physical attributes.